PolymeshAssociation/polymesh-sdk/README.md

 ## Polymesh version

-This release is compatible with Polymesh v6.3 and v7.0
+This release is compatible with Polymesh v6.2, v6.3, v7.0

 <!--- End of section --->